wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-migrate-onpremises-database.md

 		![Azure machine settings](./media/virtual-machines-migrate-onpremises-database/azure-machine-settings.png)

 	- If you specified a new Virtual Machine name, you will be prompted to select an image from the list of Gallery images and provide the following information:
-	  - Image – select only SQL Server 2014 or SQL Server 2016
+	  - Image â select only SQL Server 2014 or SQL Server 2016
 		- Username
 		- New password
 		- Confirm password